 In some cases, customers actually try to be sarcastic or not able to keep their emotions in check.
 Field technicians are human too.
-When react to the customers’ burst out in a similar manner, they run the risk of turning a larger audience against them or say against the company for the sake of few.
+When reacting to the customers’ burst out in a similar manner, they run the risk of turning a larger audience against them or say against the company for the sake of a few.

 What if such “ranting” customers are handled with empathy?

 You get “brand advocates”!

 A field service technician should be properly trained to bring customers to a point where they can provide relevant details quickly and handle a burst-out with empathy.
 Besides, they must also be provided with a platform to transfer the details to the concerned people in the company so that the problems could be quickly addressed and tracked for future reference.